pattukkaaran/Cassette/_posts/2018-01-15-kadhal-valarthen.markdown

 Let's move on to the souls that sculpted this masterpiece.
 Yuvan Shankar Raja - Na Muthukumar - Kay Kay.
 I don't know who 'Okay-d' this Tune, Be it Simbu or A Jay Murugan..
 Whoever it is, a BIG THANKS.

 I had no clue, who Yuvan / Na Muthukumar were until this song crossed path in my life.
-I would have listened to the song more than some thousand times, but I still get goosebumps even now when listen to this line
+I would have listened to the song more than some thousand times, but I still get goosebumps when listen to this line.

 "Unadhu Per Ezudhi Pakkathile..
 Enadhu Perai Naanum Ezuthi Vachen, Adhu Mazhayil Azhiyama Kudai Pudichen..
 Mazhai Vittum Naan Nananjen.."